-2. What Is a Land Lease?
+What Is a Land Lease Agreement?

-A land lease (also known as a land agreement or ground lease) is an agreement between the owner of vacant land or property (the “landlord” or “lessor”) and an individual or entity who wants to develop or improve the property (the “tenant” or “lessee”).
-The lease is for the right to occupy real estate comprised of only dirt and soil, so the land could be used by the tenant for multiple uses ranging from agricultural to residential or commercial purposes.
+A land lease is an agreement between the owner of vacant land or property (the “landlord” or “lessor”) and an individual or entity who wants to develop or improve the property (the “tenant” or “lessee”).
+It’s also known as a:

-Agricultural land leases can include use of the land as a farm for crops and orchard trees, as a ranch for hunting wild game and forest animals on the premises, or as a pasture for grazing animals like cattle, goats, and sheep.
+Agricultural land leases – can include using land as a farm for crops and orchard trees, as a ranch for hunting wild game and forest animals on the premises, or as a pasture for grazing animals like cattle, goats, and sheep.

 A simple land lease should generally have at least the following:

-- Who are the parties to the land lease (i.e. the landowner lessor and the tenant or lessee)?
+- Who are the parties to the land lease (i.e., the landowner lessor and the tenant or lessee)?

-- When will the lease end? (i.e. after a fixed set of years or if a condition or event occurs)
+- When will the lease end? (i.e., after a fixed set of years or if a condition or event occurs)

 - Whether the landlord may keep any improvements or reimburse the tenant

-- Why the tenant can use the land? (a description of the permitted uses of the land)
+- Why can the tenant use the land? (a description of the permitted uses of the land)

 - How will the rent be paid? (usually either on a monthly rent, lump sum payment at the beginning of the lease, or based on the yield of crops, such as crop share rent or sharecropping)

-What else should be included?
+What else should be in the agreement?

 - Amendment: state whether future changes to the agreement must be in writing

-- Government Regulations: clarify which party must ensure use of the land does not violate zoning laws and who should obtain the necessary licenses or permits
+- Government Regulations: clarify which party must ensure the use of the land does not violate zoning laws and who should obtain the necessary licenses or permits

 - Insurance: detail what types of insurance the tenant must carry and maintain